 People get excited to eat "whatever they want" on non-fasting days.
-However, there are certain types of food that can promote better health during fasting cycles.
-Some of the rules that apply to health eating also apply here.
-For example, eating a lot of processed food on non-fasting days still, has the health disadvantages that it does when you are not fasting.
+However, certain types of food can promote better health during fasting cycles.
+Some of the rules that apply to healthy eating also use here.
+For example, eating a lot of processed food on non-fasting days still has the health disadvantages of when you are not fasting.

 There is no perfect food to eat on non-fasting days.
-However, taking the changing chemistry of your body into consideration can help you make better choices about what you eat on non-fasting days.
-This is not a diet.
+However, considering the changing chemistry of your body can help you make better choices about what you eat on non-fasting days; it is not a diet.
 It's a new lifestyle.

-There are some risks to adopting an IF plan, which is why I caution to listen to your body and adjust as needed.
-A 2011 study on obese young women noted that 8% of the fasting group complained of headaches, feeling cold, lack of energy and constipation.
-This is a low percentage, but that is in a controlled laboratory setting with experts monitoring the situation.
-Some female bloggers have said that their own experience caused anxiety and insomnia.
+There are some risks when adopting an IF plan.
+For example, a 2011 study on obese young women noted that 8% of the fasting group complained of headaches, cold, lack of energy, and constipation.
+While it is a low percentage, it is in a controlled laboratory setting with experts monitoring the situation.
+In addition, some female bloggers have said that their own experiences caused anxiety and insomnia.

-A caution to the women who have struggled with anorexia, IF is probably not for you.
+Suppose you're someone that has struggled with anorexia IF is probably not for you.
 Restricting calories can mimic how anorexia feels.
 The memory of this feeling could cause a relapse into anorexia, depending on the person.
-Again, everyone has to adjust for themselves and take their own needs into consideration.
+But, again, everyone has to adjust for themselves and consider their own needs.

 In this video Sugar Mamma discusses how she does intermittent fasting for emotional, scientific and energetic reasons!